 So how much does Thrive Suite cost?

-Plans start from $19/month when billed annually for access to all Thrive Themes products.
+Plans start from $299/year or $99/quarter for access to all Thrive Themes products.

 There’s also access to Thrive University which includes a number of training courses to help you get the most out of your website.